mdelmas/bali-yoga-schedule/README.md

 [ ] add hover with infos on the class + icon to link to the website [ ] refacto db and add table for studios with URL and price [x] decoration (draggable): emoji, flower png
-[ ] remove date and replace by momentDate in YogaClass [ ] fix hover on time selection
+[x] remove date and replace by momentDate in YogaClass [ ] fix hover on time selection
-[ ] mettre à jour data pour novembre !!
+[x] mettre à jour data pour novembre !!
-[ ] écrire scraping pour les sites possibles
+[x] écrire scraping pour les sites pdossibles
 [x] host website with firebase <3
 [ ] style message "no classes"
 [ ] add loader when getting data